Cricket in Colombia: History

 However, the new millennium brought with it a mini-resurgence in Colombian cricket.
 The enthusiasm of Colombo-Canadian Norman Bracht, among others, allowed a game to be played in December 2000 between teachers of the Anglo Colombian school in Bogotá and a Bogotá Sports Club team comprising teachers from other schools, companies and the British Embassy.
-26 players turned out at the first match, which took place at the Bogotá Sports Club's new venue on the via Cota-Suba in the north of Bogotá.
+Twenty-six players turned out at the first match, which took place at the Bogotá Sports Club's new venue on the via Cota-Suba in the north of Bogotá.

-Matches between teachers and other expats in Bogotá continued in 2001, before in May that year a touring team from Panamá spent a week in the Colombian capital.
-Panamá, led by Ismael Patel, won the two match series 2-0.
-Colombian Citizen Seraa Sharma, remembers the match to this day.
+Matches between teachers and other expats in Bogotá continued in 2001.
+In May that year, a touring team from Panamá spent a week in the Colombian capital.
+Panamá, led by Ismael Patel, won the two match series against Bogota Sports Club 2–0.
+In many ways, this Bogota team was a Colombia team featuring players from other cities, but it was not framed as an international match.

 2002 brought further strides for the sport in Colombia as Bogotá took a team to Cali for the first Ambassador's Cup in 21 years.
 Matches on the tour, which counted on the support of the British Ambassador at the time, Mr Tom Duggan, were held at the Colegio Colombo-Británico in Cali.
 Around 200 people watched the first game, on Saturday 22 March, which Bogotá won by 25 runs having scored 98 in their allotted 22 overs.
 In the second match, on Sunday 3 March, Bogotá scored 176, enough to give them victory by 94 runs as Cali managed just 82.

+A Colombia international men's cricket team played for the first time in a two-match series against Costa Rica in 2010 at Bogota Sports Club.
+Colombia fielded a squad of twenty players across the two matches, one team captained by Peter Dale and the other by Patrick Raikes.
+The series was drawn 1-1, with Andy Farrington, who would go on to captain the national team for around a decade, starring in both matches and Colombian national Camilo Fonseca taking a wicket.
+Others who would become key people in the development of Cricket in Colombia, such as Andrew Wright also featured.